flintlib/arb/doc/source/arb.rst

     under this definition: for example, `[-\infty \pm 3] = [-\infty \pm 0]`.
     Also `[-\infty] \le [\infty \pm \infty]`.

+    The output is always 0 if either input has NaN as midpoint.

 Arithmetic
 -------------------------------------------------------------------------------